Spain's banks stress test to show up to 60 billion euros needed

 The results of the tests will be published on Sept 28.

-The country, which sought the euro zone lifeline for its lenders in June, is now hesitating to request an aid programme which would trigger a bond-buying programme from the European Central Bank.
+The country, which sought the euro zone lifeline for its lenders in June, is now hesitating to request an aid program which would trigger a bond-buying program from the European Central Bank.

 "We'll know in the next few days, in a week.
 We'll get a figure of around 70, 75 or 80 billion euros," BBVA's (BBVA.MC) Chairman Francisco Gonzalez said at an event in Madrid.